google/jscin/src/chrome/emulation/README.md

 The `webpage.js` is an implementation using the web page technology as the backend.
-Any web pages with a 'imePanel' DOM element with sub elements 'composition', 'candidates', 'auxilirary' can use this implementation.
+Any web pages with a 'imePanel' DOM element with sub elements 'composition', 'candidates', 'auxiliary' can use this implementation.

 This is currently directly used by the test pages like `/test/testarea.html`.

-## IFRAME based implementation
+## Chrome extension based implementation

-The `iframe` folder contains multiple files for emulating the IME interfaces by injecting a `<IFRAME>` HTML tag to existing pages.
-This is used by Chrome extension content script to provide a full UI experience.
+The `crext` folder contains multiple files for fully emulating the `chrome.input.ime` experience in any pages inside a browser, using the Chrome extension technology.

-The `content.js` is the core implementation runs in the content script context.
+- `content.js`: The core input method module runs in the content script context, based on web page implementation.
+Will bind input events to the `<INPUT>` and `<TEXTAREA>` HTML tags.
-By default it will inject the iframe using `ime_panel.html` as the UI.
-The IME itself is loaded in the main page (e.g., where the INPUT lives) and it will only pass the UI commands to the iframe using `window.postMessage` API.
+- `ime_panel.{html,js,css}`: The user interface, that will be injected into the web page inside a `<IFRAME>` HTML tag.
+The `ime_panel` will render the composition, candidates, auxiliary text.

-The `ime_panel.{html,js,css}` can render the composition, candidates, auxiliary text, even the options to switch between input methods (menu).
-For commands like MenuItemActivated or CandidateClicked, it has to forward the event back to `content.js` context using `chrome.runtime.sendMessage`.
+- `menu.{html,js}`: The quick list of enabled input methods to choose from, a replacement for the system input methods menu on ChromeOS.